Overall assessment by the Executive Board: thyssenkrupp with opportunities as a diversified industrial group

 Risks associated with information security

-To secure the sustainability of implemented and planned measures the Group companies are required to regularly demonstrate the maturity levels of their established information security management systems (ISMS).
 Sensitizing our employees to the risks involved in handling business-related information is a very important issue to us.
-In this connection we carry out communication campaigns and secure the requisite technical support.
-A regular exchange of information and experiences with proactive measures to improve information security and manage risk takes place at international level.
+In this connection we carry out communication campaigns and secure the technical support required to safeguard confidentiality.

 thyssenkrupp positions itself as an attractive employer and promotes the long-term retention of employees in the Group.
-This involves offering development programs, career prospects and attractive incentive systems.
-We provide targeted support for our employees, inform interested young people about career opportunities and thyssenkrupp from an early stage, and support apprentices as they start work.
-We cooperate with key universities and establish contact with students from an early stage to secure the young talent we need for our workforce.
+This involves offering management development programs, career prospects and attractive incentive systems.
+We provide targeted support for our employees, inform interested young people about career opportunities at thyssenkrupp from an early stage, and support apprentices as they start work.
+We cooperate with key universities and establish contact with students from an early stage to secure the young talent we need.

 Operational risks of the business areas